 — Michelle Martin, Singapore’s Best of Talking Books

 Victor Robert Lee’s provocative literary spy novel Performance Anomalies introduces a protagonist to rival the most memorable espionage heroes.
 Cono is a startling young man of mixed and haunting heritage who has been gifted – or cursed – with an accelerated nervous system.
 An orphan and a loner, he acts as a freelance spy, happy to use his strange talents in the service of dubious organizations and governments – until, in Kazakhstan, on a personal mission to rescue a former lover, he is sucked into a deadly maelstrom of betrayal that forces him to question all notions of friendship and allegiance.

-Relevant to our times, Performance Anomalies explores the expansion of Beijing’s imperial reach into Central Asia, and the takeover of Kazakhstan.
+Relevant to our times, Performance Anomalies tracks the expansion of Beijing’s imperial reach into Central Asia, and the takeover of Kazakhstan.
 Cono’s main adversary is a brutal Beijing agent whose personality has been twisted by the Cultural Revolution’s devastation of his family.
 Victor Robert Lee’s topical depiction of a Beijing government pursuing territorial expansion mirrors current tensions over China’s aggressive claims on the East and South China Seas.